American upper class

+The American upper class is distinguished from the rest of the population because its primary source of income consists of assets, investments, and capital gains rather than wages and salaries.
+Its members include owners of large private companies, heirs to fortunes, and top executives of certain publicly traded corporations (more importantly, critically vital large scale companies and corporations).

 Definitions

 The American upper class is seen by some as simply being composed of the wealthiest individuals and families in the country.
-The American upper class can be broken down into two groups: people of substantial means with a history of family wealth going back a century or more (called "old money") and people who have acquired their wealth more recently (e.g. since 1946), sometimes referred to as "Nouveau riche".
+The American upper class can be broken down into two groups: people of substantial means with a history of family wealth going back a century or more (called "old money") and families who have acquired their wealth more recently (e.g. fewer than 100 years), sometimes referred to as "new money".

 The main distinguishing feature of this class, which includes an estimated 1% of the population, is the source of income.
-While the vast majority of people and households derive their income from wages or salaries, those in the upper class derive their primary income from investments and capital gains.
+While the vast majority of people and households derive their income from wages or salaries, those in the upper class derive their primary income from business profits, investments, and capital gains.
 Estimates for the size of this group commonly vary from 1% to 2%, based on wealth.

+Many heirs to fortunes, top business executives such as CEOs, owners of large private companies, successful venture capitalists, and celebrities may be considered members of the upper class.

+Upper class versus rich

-The rich constitute roughly 5% of U.S. households and their wealth is largely in the form of home equity.
+In some academic models, the rich are considered to constitute 5% of U.S. households, and their wealth is largely in the form of financial assets, such as stocks, bonds, real estate, and private businesses.
 Other contemporary sociologists, such as Dennis Gilbert, argue that this group is not part of the upper class but rather part of the upper middle class, as its standard of living is largely derived from occupation-generated income and its affluence falls far short of that attained by the top percentile.

-Many heirs to fortunes, top business executives, CEOs, successful venture capitalists, persons born into high society, and celebrities may be considered members of the upper class.
-Some prominent and high-rung professionals may also be included if they attain great influence and wealth.

 In a 2015 CNBC survey of the wealthiest 10 percent of Americans, 44% described themselves as middle class and 40% as upper middle class.
 Some surveys have indicated that as many as 6% of Americans identify as "upper class."

 Sociologist Leonard Beeghley considers total wealth to be the only significant distinguishing feature of this class and refers to the upper class simply as "the rich."

-Households with a net worth of $1 million or more may be classified as members of the upper class, depending on the definition of class used.
-While most sociologists estimate that only 1% of households are members of the upper class, Beeghley asserts that all households with a net worth of $1 million or more are considered "rich."
-He divides "the rich" into two sub-groups: the rich and the super-rich.
+Beeghley divides "the rich" into two sub-groups: the rich and the super-rich.
 The super-rich, according to Beeghley, are those able to live off their wealth without depending on occupation-derived income.
-This demographic constitutes roughly 0.9% of American households.
+This demographic constitutes roughly 1% of American households.
 Beeghley's definition of the super-rich is congruent with the definition of upper class used by most other sociologists.
-The top 0.01% of the population, with an annual income of $9.5 million or more, received 5% of the income of the United States in 2007.
-These 15,000 families have been characterized as the "richest of the rich".